 In short, it is possible to dial into a conference call using Skype.
 Your method will vary depending on whether or not everybody on the call uses Skype already.
 If they don’t, it’s a little trickier.
 But with Skype credits, you and your guests can still dial into a conference call using Skype!

 At WHYPAY?, we know the versatility of conference calls.
 This is true in a few ways.
 One important aspect of teleconferencing’s adaptability is the many ways it’s accessible.
-That’s why a lot of people are curious about how to dial into a conference call using Skype.
+That’s why a lot of people are curious about how to join a conference call on Skype.
 If you can access WHYPAY? teleconferences from a mobile or a landline, can you also dial in via Skype?
 After all, another component of teleconferencing’s versatility is the many alternative conference call providers out there.
 People want to find the path to teleconferencing that’s most convenient for them and their participants, and for some people, that means they want to dial into a conference call using Skype.

 Why is conference calling so versatile?

 Part of the reason we think teleconferencing should be so flexible is the actual fact of its flexibility!
 Because there are many great uses of group phone calls, there are people from all walks of life using them.
 These different people have different preferences and capacities for dialling into teleconferences.
 And if you’re sceptical about just how many people use conference calls, maybe you haven’t yet realised how useful teleconferencing is outside of business.